jhe0323/Bookkeeping/README.md

 # LULCC Carbon Bookkeeping Model

-A Python-based land-use and land-cover change (LULCC) carbon bookkeeping model for estimating annual carbon-stock changes, gross sources and sinks, and net land-use change emissions.
+A Python-based land-use and land-cover change (LULCC) carbon bookkeeping model for estimating annual carbon-stock changes, gross carbon sources and sinks, and net land-use change emissions.

 The model follows the general bookkeeping framework used by BLUE- and LUCE-type models.
 Land-use events create departures from equilibrium biomass and soil carbon stocks.
 These departures are retained in legacy pools and relax over time, allowing historical land-use change to continue affecting present-day carbon fluxes.